 8:00 a.m.: Having international clients means having frequent early morning meetings.
 I take my 8am call via Bluetooth, as I sit in traffic.
 Thank goodness for the Skype mobile app!

-8:30 a.m.: As I pull into our parking garage, we’re still discuss upcoming social media plans and strategy for major events in 2019, so I transfer from car speakers to headphones to finish the call as I walk to the office.
+8:30 a.m.: As I pull into our parking garage, we’re still discussing some upcoming social media plans for major conference activatoins in 2019, so I transfer from car speakers to headphones to finish the call as I walk to the office.

 9:00 a.m.: Alright, time to crank!
 I take another pass through my emails to start determining what my to-do list for the day will consist of.